ynyeh0221/ai-model-management-rag-system/README.md

   - Contextual reranking of search results
 - **Cross-Modal Search**: Find models by text query or image similarity
 - **Semantic Understanding**: Understands technical concepts in ML code (e.g., "transformer with self-attention")
+- **Adaptive Results Pagination**: The system intelligently determines if more results are needed:
+  - Analyzes if current results are sufficient to answer the query
+  - LLM determines if additional results would provide better context by detecting the "<need_more_results>" marker
+  - Optimizes resource usage by only fetching additional pages when necessary
+  - Dynamically adjusts based on similarity distance between records in current results
+  - Balances between comprehensive answers and system efficiency with configurable page sizes
 </details>

 <details>